kavehtehrani/gnome-speech2text/service/README.md

 ## Overview

-This service handles the actual speech recognition processing using OpenAI's Whisper API.
+This service handles the actual speech recognition processing using OpenAI's Whisper model locally.
 It runs as a D-Bus service and communicates with the GNOME Shell extension to provide seamless speech-to-text functionality.

 ## Features